acurwen/Workload-1-Repo/README.md

         1. **git init** - Initialized a new repository within my instance called /home/ubuntu/bankapp
         2.  **git pull [kura_repo_URL]** - pulled in the repository I wanted to clone
         3. created a new repository in my GitHub called “[Workload-1-Repo](https://github.com/acurwen/Workload-1-Repo)”
-        4. **git remote add origin [Workload-1-Repo URL]** - adding my new repository in Git called “origin”
+        4. **git remote add origin [Workload-1-Repo URL]** - adding my new repository in git called “origin”
         5. **git branch -M main** - setting the branch to main
         6. **git push -u origin main** - pushing the main branch to the remote repository in git to set up tracking in the remote branch

 2. **Created an EC2**

 We are creating this instance to host Jenkins on, which we will install next.
 I created and launched a new EC2 Instance called “EC2 for Hosting Bank Application” following the [instructions](https://github.com/kura-labs-org/AWS-EC2-Quick-Start-Guide/blob/main/AWS%20EC2%20Quick%20Start%20Guide.pdf).
-I also made one security group with rules that included SSH (Port 22), HTTP (Port 80) and Jenkins (Port 8080) and gave it a helpful name for me to remember what rules it had: "SSH/HTTP/CustomTCP for Jenkins Security Group".
+I also made one security group with security rules that included SSH (Port 22), HTTP (Port 80) and Jenkins (Port 8080), and gave it a helpful name for me to remember what rules it had: "SSH/HTTP/CustomTCP for Jenkins - Security Group".

 ![image](https://github.com/user-attachments/assets/71ef6a60-387a-4684-88d9-1730e2a223cf)

 3. **Installed Jenkins onto the EC2**

-We installed Jenkins onto our EC2 instance to help with CI/CD and help automate our code that we have added to our git repository.
+We installed Jenkins onto our EC2 instance to give Jenkins access to our application code.

 Connected to new EC2 instance (EC2 for Hosting Bank Application) and installed Jenkins.
 Installation was successful.